Do you need to become a licensed, private applicator? Here's some common questions:

 7 - Specialty Uses

 Application of restricted-use pesticides, except fumigants, for purposes not covered in the above categories, including, but not limited to, applications for wood preservation, aqua culture, seed treatment, sod production, and for controlling pests of tobacco, hops, ponds, and non-cropland areas.
 Applicator only needs this category if he or she does NOT hold one or more of the above categories (1-6).
+Any of the categories 1-6 will allow application of restricted-use pesticides for specialty uses.

 - Attend 3 hours of approved recertification training sessions anytime during the 3 year period.